 Can You Drive with a Nail in Your Tire?

 Since you drive on all kinds of surfaces, there’s bound to be a time when a nail or other sharp object gets stuck in one of your tires.
 When this happens, you may wonder if you can still drive around Maple Shade, Moorestown, and Cherry Hill with a nail in your tire.
+The short answer is yes, as long as your tire isn’t quickly losing air.

 In this guide, we’ll go over what to do in this situation and how Elite Acura can remedy the issue as soon as possible.
 Contact us today if you have any questions!